nelsontkq/PassportCheck/README.md

 A Java based passport MRZ verification application

 This is a program designed to check an MRZ code against the details on the passport to ensure it is accurate.

-Build added as dist.zip because the program links to ./resources/